Tokaimura nuclear accidents: Impact on technicians

-Contributors to both accidents
+Investigations and causes

 According to the International Atomic Energy Agency, the cause of the accidents were "human error and serious breaches of safety principles".
 Several human errors caused the incident, including careless material handling procedures, inexperienced technicians, inadequate supervision and obsolete safety procedures on the operating floor.
 The company had not had any incidents for over 15 years, making company employees complacent in their daily responsibilities.

-The 1999 incident resulted from poor management of operation manuals, failure to qualify technicians and engineers, and improper procedures associated with handling nuclear chemicals.
+The 1999 incident resulted from poor management of operation manuals, failure to train and/or educate technicians and engineers, and improper procedures associated with handling nuclear chemicals.
+Other factors included a lack of regulatory supervision and an inadequate safety culture.
 The lack of communication between the engineers and workers contributed to lack of reporting when the incident arose.
-Had the company corrected the errors after the 1997 incident, the 1999 incident would have been considerably less devastating or may not have happened.

 Comments within the 2012 Report by the National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission notice regulatory and nuclear industry overconfidence, and governance failures may equally apply to the Tokaimura nuclear accident.

 Victim compensation and plant closure

 Over 600 plant workers, firefighters, emergency personnel and local residents were exposed to radioactivity following the incident.
 In October 1999, JCO set up advisory booths to process compensation claims and inquiries of those affected.
 By July 2000, over 7,000 compensation claims were filed and settled.
-In September 2000 JCO agreed to pay $121 million in compensation to settle 6,875 claims from people exposed to radiation and affected agricultural and service businesses.
+In September 2000, JCO agreed to pay $121 million in compensation to settle 6,875 claims from people exposed to radiation and affected agricultural and service businesses.
 All residents within 350 metres of the incident and those forced to evacuate received compensation if they agreed to not sue the company in the future.

 In late March 2000, the STA cancelled JCO's credentials for operation serving as the first Japanese plant operator to be punished by law for mishandling nuclear radiation.
 This suit was followed by the company president's resignation.
 In October, six officials from JCO were charged with professional negligence derived from failure to properly train technicians and knowingly subverting safety procedures.

-Resulting legal suits
+Legal suits

 In April 2001, six employees, including the chief of production department at the time, pleaded guilty to a charge of negligence resulting in death.
 Among those arrested was Yokokawa for his failure to supervise proper procedures.
 The JCO President also pleaded guilty on behalf of the company.
 During the trial, the jury learned that a 1995 JCO safety committee had approved the use of steel buckets in the procedure.
 Furthermore, a widely distributed but unauthorized 1996 manual recommended the use of buckets in making the solution.
 A STA report indicated JCO management had permitted these hazardous practices beginning in 1993 to shortcut the conversion process, even though it was contrary to approved nuclear chemical handling procedures.